News Story

 Music Director Paul Murphy tells us about one of the masters of 19th-century ballet music, Ludwig Minkus, and his score for Don Quixote.

-In some ways, I think Ludwig Minkus is the ultimate ballet composer.
-His music is absolutely perfect for classical ballet.
+In some ways, I think Ludwig Minkus is the ultimate 19th-century classical ballet composer.
+His music is absolutely perfect for ballet.
 Minkus understood exactly what Marius Petipa* wanted.
 Everything in the music is highly danceable, rhythmical and lively, or tender where it needs to be, particularly in the pas de deux.
 He simply knew how to write for dancers.

 Don Quixote is a wonderful example of that.
 The remit was to take a section of Cervantes’ novel, which is enormous, and turn it into a ballet.
 What we’re left with is really a small, lively story about Kitri and Basilio rather than the Don himself.
 The book is about the Don’s journey and his dreamlike world, but the ballet becomes a vibrant, Spanish-flavoured fiesta in three acts.
 It’s tremendous fun.

 Some of the music is genuinely beautiful, like the pas de deux in Acts I and II, for example.
-There are also moments that are quite unusual.
-One piece Carlos chose for the Act II pas de deux at the beginning of the act is not especially predictable, but that music is actually part of the original score.
-Minkus isn’t always as formulaic as people assume.
+There are also moments that are quite unusual; Carlos chose a rarely performed number called 'Carmencita' for the Act II pas de deux which isn’t especially predictable musically, but is actually part of the original score, so Minkus isn’t always as formulaic as people assume.
+Yes, some of the Spanish references can feel a little clichéd with castanet-style rhythms and lots of repetition, but it’s very evocative ballet writing.

 Don Quixote was never part of Birmingham Royal Ballet’s repertoire until Carlos brought it to the Company.
 He had already created the ballet for The Royal Ballet, but that production wasn’t suitable for touring, so the designs were reworked for BRB.
 Choreographically, the ballet remains largely the same, but musically we made some important decisions.

-So we decided to return closer to Minkus’s original score.
-Belgian composer and arranger Hans Vercauteren worked from the original materials, thinning out the orchestration while retaining the flavour of Minkus.
-There were corrections to be made along the way – 19th-century ballet scores are often littered with inconsistencies – but the aim was never to impose a new voice, only to restore the music so it could move.
+Carlos’s original version was orchestrated by Martin Yates, who added a great deal of colour and idiomatic flourishes but Koen Kessels (then Music Director) and I were keen to present something closer to the original score.
+Koen suggested that we hire the Belgian composer and arranger Hans Vercauteren to work from the original materials, thinning out the orchestration while retaining the flavour of Minkus.
+There were corrections to be made along the way – 19th-century ballet scores are often littered with inconsistencies – but the aim was never to impose a new voice, only to restore the music as much as possible.
 That decision transformed the ballet.
 It allowed us to lift the pace, energise the dancers, and let the score sparkle in the way it’s meant to.

 Don Quixote is a fun and virtuosic ballet.
 The Royal Ballet Sinfonia and I really look forward to revisiting it.